Three-dimensional spin susceptibility in Ba$_{0.75}$K$_{0.25}$Fe$_{2}$As$_{2}$: Out-of-plane modulation revealed by neutron spectroscopy and theoretical modeling: RESULTS AND DISCUSSION

-Extensive research to date has primarily focused on observing magnetic excitation spectra within the 2D \((H, K)\) plane, with limited focus given to their 3D structure along the out-of-plane \((0.5, 0.5, L)\) direction.
+The DFT-derived model thus captures the in-plane susceptibility peak at $\mathbf{q} = (0.5,0.5)$, characteristic of the stripe-type AFM instability.
+To fully understand the magnetic response, however, one must also resolve its out-of-plane momentum dependence.
+As shown in Fig.~\ref{Fig1}(c), the Fermi surface exhibits noticeable $k_z$ warping and variations in orbital character, indicating a subtle yet non-negligible three-dimensionality in the electronic structure (see also ARPES confirmation~\cite{Vilmercati2009,Malaeb2009,Yoshida2011,Brouet2012,Ideta2013,Ye2013,Suzuki2014,Ideta2019}).
+Given the sensitivity of spin susceptibility to this three-dimensionality, it is essential to examine its behavior along $\mathbf{q} = (0.5, 0.5, L)$.
+Nevertheless, most studies have focused on magnetic excitations within the 2D $(H, K)$ plane, leaving the out-of-plane response largely unexplored.
 This limited focus stems from the prevailing assumption that the spin susceptibility of FeSCs is largely independent of $L$, reflecting their quasi-2D electronic structure.
-Consequently, earlier INS studies on FeSCs often employed a fixed-geometry scan suitable for 2D materials, in which \(S(\mathbf{Q}, \omega)\) is obtained by projecting the observed signal onto the \((H, K, E)\) coordinate system while assuming its negligible $\it L$-dependence.
-Meanwhile, ARPES studies reveal that the shape and orbital character of the Fermi surface depend on the out-of-plane momentum $k_{z}$\cite{Vilmercati2009,Malaeb2009,Yoshida2011,Brouet2012,Ideta2013,Ye2013,Suzuki2014,Ideta2019}, indicating a subtle yet non-negligible three-dimensionality in the electronic structure.
-This 3D aspect is further supported by the calculated Fermi surface in Fig.~\ref{Fig1}(c), showing its warping along the $k_{\rm z}$ direction.
-Considering the strong sensitivity of spin susceptibility to the electronic structure, it becomes crucial to explore how this 3D electronic structure influences the out-of-plane spin susceptibility.\\
+Consequently, earlier TOF INS studies on FeSCs often employed fixed-geometry scans suitable for 2D materials.
+In this approach, \(S(\mathbf{Q}, \omega)\) is obtained by projecting the observed signal onto the \((H, K, E)\) coordinate system while assuming implicit $L$-independence---an assumption that risks overlooking out-of-plane spin dynamics arising from the 3D electronic structure of the material. \\